-- the asset is held within the Parent Company's business model whose objective is to hold assets in order to collect contractual cash flows; and, - the contractual terms of the instrument give rise on specified dates to cash flows that are solely payments of principal and interest on the principal amount outstanding.
+- the asset is held within the Group's business model whose objective is to hold assets in order to collect contractual cash flows; and, - the contractual terms of the instrument give rise on specified dates to cash flows that are solely payments of principal and interest on the principal amount outstanding.

-Financial assets at amortized costs are subsequently measured at amortized cost using the effective interest method less any impairment in value, with the interest calculated recognized as interest income in the parent company statement of comprehensive income.
+Financial assets at amortized costs are subsequently measured at amortized cost using the effective interest method less any impairment in value, with the interest calculated recognized as interest income in the consolidated statement of comprehensive income.

-The Parent Company classified cash and cash equivalents, installment contracts receivables and other receivables, advances to agents and brokers under "Other current assets", and deposits in escrow and refundable security deposits under "Other noncurrent assets" as financial assets at amortized cost (see Notes 5, 6 and 8).
+The Group classified cash and cash equivalents, installment contracts receivables and other receivables, advances to agents and brokers under "Other current assets", and deposits in escrow and refundable security deposits under "Other noncurrent assets" as financial assets at amortized cost (see Notes 5, 6 and 8).

-Financial assets at FVOCI (debt instruments)
+Financial assets at fair value through OCI (debt instruments)

-The Parent Company measures debt instruments at FVOCI if both of the following conditions are met:
+The Group measures debt instruments at fair value through OCI if both of the following conditions are met: